SiemensIndustrialEdgeITA/edge-postgresql/README.md

 The *function* (2) node formats the query to be sent to *postgres* (3) node, which is responsible of sending the configured query to PostgreSQL database.

-Once the answer is obtained, this is processed and formatted by *function* (4) node for the display of a graph on the Dashboard through the *ui_chart* (5) node.
+Once the query result is obtained, this is processed and formatted by *function* (4) node for the display of a line graph on the Dashboard through the *ui_chart* (5) node.

 Below the details on Node-RED nodes involved:

 ![app-example-flow-data-reading-from-postgres](docs/app-example-flow-data-reading-from-postgres.png)

-In this application example we will use the *postgres* node connected to the edge-postgresql database service and a dedicated query to read data of `Production_GoodPieces` and `Production_BadPieces` saved in `production` table of the last 24 hours and aggregate them in order to reduce the number of samples to be displayed.
+In this application example we will use the *postgres* node connected to the edge-postgresql database service and a dedicated query to read data of `Production_GoodPieces` and `Production_BadPieces` saved in `production` table of the last 24 hours, aggregating them in order to reduce the number of samples to be displayed.

 ![app-example-flow-data-reading-from-postgres-query](docs/app-example-flow-data-reading-from-postgres-query.png)